 Capture Full PageCapture Full PageAdd to Chrome

-A full page screenshot in Chrome captures the entire scrolling webpage — including content below the fold.
+A full page screenshot in Chrome captures the entire scrolling webpage, including content below the fold.
 This method is ideal for long articles, dashboards, landing pages, and documentation.
 The Capture Full Page extension automatically scrolls the page, handles sticky headers and lazy-loaded content, and stitches every section into one seamless high-resolution image.
-Annotate with built-in editing tools and export as PNG or PDF.
+For pages that exceed standard browser image-size limits, the extension automatically switches to a multi-page PDF so very tall pages (extensive articles, long dashboards, infinite-scroll feeds) are preserved in full.
+Annotate with built-in editing tools and export as PNG, JPEG, or PDF.
 You can also capture just the visible screen or select a specific area.
 For an overview of all Chrome screenshot methods, see our complete guide to screenshots in Chrome.

 3 Ways to Get It Done